ahmedghonim/chrome-debugger/README.md

 ### Multiple Debug Profiles
 Run the script multiple times with different names to create multiple debug configurations:
-- `my-project-debug` - For main development
+- `my-project-debug` - For main development (no passwords)
-- `testing-debug` - For testing with clean profile
+- `testing-debug` - For testing with clean profile (no passwords)
-- `production-debug` - For production debugging
+- `personal-debug` - For personal projects (passwords optional)
+- `safe-debug` - Extensions only, no sensitive data

+## 🛡️ Security Guidelines

+### For Team/Work Projects ✅
+- **Always select "NO"** when asked about copying passwords
+- Use debug profiles for extensions and development convenience only
+- Regularly review and clean debug profiles
+- Never commit debug profile folders to version control

+### For Personal Projects ⚠️
+- Consider if you really need saved passwords in debug mode
+- Use separate debug profiles for sensitive vs non-sensitive projects
+- Be aware that debug Chrome has reduced security features
+- Clean up debug profiles after project completion

+### Data Protection Checklist
+- [ ] Debug profiles are in .gitignore
+- [ ] No passwords copied for work projects
+- [ ] Regular cleanup of old debug profiles
+- [ ] Team members aware of security implications
+- [ ] Review sensitive data before copying

 ## 🔧 Troubleshooting